aborealis/linux-mining-debian/README.md

 ## Nvidia Drivers Installation

 Here is a [beatiful article](https://www.linuxcapable.com/how-to-install-or-upgrade-nvidia-drivers-on-debian-11-bullseye/) describing the installation process.
 Please avoid installing the default driver included in apt package manager.
-Instead, choose the manual installation and with the latest driver available.
+Instead, choose the manual installation with the latest driver available.

 I have tested both and noticed that the latest driver gives a better hash rate for LHR cards.